Getting the Flock Ready for Winter

 I don’t bother sprouting for the flock during the green season, but with the coming of cold weather I set up my sprouting buckets and sprouting trays to generate fresh fare that is high in enzymes and vitamins.

-During the growing season I cultivate earthworms and soldier grubs for live feed.
+During the growing season, I cultivate earthworms and soldier grubs for live feed.
 When the fly season ends, soldier grubs are no longer available, but I feed earthworms from my greenhouse vermicomposting bins through the winter.
 The worms, together with the fresh green foods referred to above, reduce our feed costs to half what they used to be in winter.
 And both egg production and quality remain higher than in earlier winters.
 (For more on cultivating soldier grubs and earthworms as poultry feed, see “Raising Earthworms to Feed the Flock” and “Cultivating Soldier Grubs to Feed the Flock”.)

 Furnishing the flock access to the outdoors is my most important preparation for winter.
 I’m always trying to pull poultry husbandry and the whole homesteading effort into a single integrated whole, and there could be no better example than the exercise yard I provide my flock in winter.

 With the end of the pasture season, I set up an electric net fence around an area to which the flock has access through the winter.
 (I am especially careful to protect the flock during the lean months, remembering that predators are looking more avidly for something to eat.)
 If I’m keeping the winter flock in the main poultry house, the yard is between its rear and our bit of woodlot.
-If they’re in the far end of my 20x48-foot greenhouse, the yard is actually one of my two garden plots.
+If they’re at the far end of my 20×48-foot greenhouse, the yard is actually one of my two garden plots.
 (See “Chooks in the Winter Greenhouse”.)

 In either case, preparation of the winter yard essentially means bringing the deep litter concept outside, and involves assembling as thick a layer as I can manage of organic residues—corn stalks, sweet potato vines, and other spent crop plants; autumn leaves; a final cutting of grass off the pasture; and any other compostable plant debris I get my hands on.
 I give the flock full-time access to this giant compost heap.
 Even if daytime temperatures are quite low, as long as the sun is shining and the wind is not sharp, the birds prefer being outside.
 If it turns nasty, they retreat inside.